-Today’s event includes lunch and Lightning Talks, 10-15 minute presentations by members of the PCA.
-Topics for the talks include: Negotiating salaries, dealing with conflict or disrespect in the workplace, making the most of your summer internship, socializing in the workplace and professional communication at work.
+The event on the first day included lunch and Lightning Talks, 10-15 minute presentations by members of the PCA.
+Topics for the talks included: Negotiating salaries, dealing with conflict or disrespect in the workplace, making the most of your summer internship, socializing in the workplace, and professional communication at work.
+Lunch was sponsored by Ford Motor Company.

-Lunch is sponsored by Ford Motor Company and starts at noon.
-Breakfast, sponsored by Kimberly-Clark and keynote speaker Brenda Ryan, will kick off tomorrow’s event at 8 a.m.
+Keynote speaker Brenda Ryan kicked off the second day’s events at breakfast, sponsored by Kimberly-Clark.
 Ryan graduated from Michigan Tech with a BS in metallurgical and materials engineering in 1976.
 She is the president and owner of Ryan Industries Inc., Ryan Properties LLC in Wixom, Michigan and Alliance Industries LLC, in Springfield, Missouri.
 She also serves as the current vice chair of Michigan Tech’s Board of Trustees.

-Following her address, students will engage in round-table discussions with members of the PCA.
-Round-table discussions allow students to ask questions, express their concerns about the future and receive personal advice from the women of PCA.
+Following Ryan’s address, students engaged in round-table discussions with members of the PCA.
+Round-table discussions allowed students to ask questions, express their concerns about the future, and receive personal advice from the women of PCA.

 Miguel Levy (Physics/MSE/CQP) is the principal investigator on a project that has received a $82,445 research and development contract from the Air Force: Office of Scientific Research.
 The project is titled “Materials Processing for Heterogeneous Integration of Optical Isolators: Phase 2.”
 This is a two-year project.